AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-create-edit-preset.md

 feature: Publishing
 role: User
 ---
-# Create, edit, duplicate, or remove an output preset {#id205BEH0K09Z}
+# Edit, duplicate, or remove an output preset {#id205BEH0K09Z}

-You can create, configure, and manage output presets from the Map console and Map dashboard.
-Both ways, you get options to create, edit, duplicate, and remove an output preset.
+You can manage output presets from the Map console and Map dashboard.
+Both ways, you get options to edit, duplicate, and remove an output preset as illustrated in the following section.

-The following sections explains how to create or manage a preset both from the map console or the map dashboard.

 ## Using Map console